TrueWinter/blog/_posts/2017-12-02-my-software-releases.md

 **[NdT3Links](https://github.com/NdT3Development/NdT3Links):** This is a simple Node.js link shortener using [Knex.js](http://knexjs.org/) for creating database query strings and [sqlite3](https://www.npmjs.com/package/SQLite3) as the database.

+**[CloudFlare DDNS](https://github.com/NdT3Development/CF-DDNS):** This will allow you to use CloudFlare as a DDNS.
+It will request an external website to get your IP address and update an A record on CloudFlare with the IP.

 ### Then there are some upcoming releases such as:

-**CloudFlare DDNS:** This module will allow you to use CloudFlare as a DDNS.
-It will request an external website to get your IP address and update an A record on CloudFlare with the IP.

 **NdT3Utils:** A utility program that includes some useful tools such as an easy way to make a post request. **NOTE:** This may not be released due to issues with the code with some utilities that can't easily be fixed.